google/mono_repo.dart/mono_repo/README.md

     FOO: BAR

   # You can group stages into individual workflows
+  #
+  # Any stages that are omitted here are put in a default workflow
+  # named `dart.yml`.
   workflows:
     # The key here is the name of the file - .github/workflows/lint.yml
     lint: